vegan twix bar

 Make snickers: Add a few peanuts on top of the caramel to transform these into a mini snickers bar!

-If you liked this no bake mini twix recipe, here are some others from my ‘mini treats’ series:
+If you liked this no bake mini twix recipe, why not try:

 No- Bake Mini Twix